juntshc/roachiq/README.md

 - **Answer Grading:** Utilizes OpenAI's GPT-4 model to grade user responses based on the content of the dungeon guides.
 - **Multiline Input Support:** Allows users to input answers spanning multiple lines for detailed responses.
 - **Diverse Dungeon Support:** Can fetch and parse dungeon guides from specified URLs, allowing for a wide range of quiz topics.
+- **WoW Classic Addon (In Development):** One day will allow users to take quizzes and share results with players around them.

 ## Prerequisites